-The calculation of systematic and random error was performed according to ISO 8655:2002 and Eppendorf SOP.
-This calculation is still recommend in the same manner in the updated version from 2022 [1].
+The calculation of systematic and random error was performed according to ISO 8655 [1] and Eppendorf SOP [2].
 Some graphs display error bars in order to show the variation between tips.
 These error bars are derived by calculating the standard deviation.
 Correlation of the tip dimension and calibration results was performed by linear regression.
-If not stated otherwise, displayed error limits are those stated by the pipette manufacturer, thus, the lowest errors possible with the >tip+pipette< system.